steward-fu/nasm/README.md

 ## Introduction
 How to link GCC library with NASM assembler without GCC compiler ?
-Basically, it only needs both libc.a and libgcc.a wth ld(binutils) linker.
+Basically, it only needs libc.a for linking.
 In the below example code, it shows how to convert string to long(atol) and then print result(printf).

 ## Assembly